Building your site’s custom CTR curve

 Step 2: Make API Request

 You are now ready to request data through the Search Console API.
 Select your site and the desired date range, filters and dimensions to group by.
 In this case, I have selected the maximum allowable date range of 90 days and grouped by Query (keyword), as well as Page.
-For the purposes of looking at CTR (i.e. this blog post) I would not suggest grouping by Date; this way each Query & Page combination will be represented by only one point on the scatter plots we generate in Part 2 and 3.
+For the purposes of looking at CTR (i.e. this blog post), I would not suggest grouping by Date; this way each Query & Page combination will be represented by only one point on the scatter plots we generate in Parts 2 and 3.
 Finally, filters can be applied here to do things like remove branded terms and segment on a given device type or country.

 Once you are happy with the selections, click “Request Data” and allow the sheet to populate with your sweet sweet data.
 So long as you did not group by Date (i.e. if you are following along with me) then you should be looking at Clicks, Impressions, CTR, and Position aggregated by Query and Page.